marmhm/KG-metadata-tool-usability-study/Usability_study_Introduction.md

 ## What You Will Do in This Study

-In this study, you will work with **three different tools** to describe three knowledge graphs (KGs).
+You will first sign a consent form, then complete a short background questionnaire.
+After that, you will perform three main tasks and complete post-task questionnaires, followed by one comparative questionnaire.
+In these tasks, you will work with **three different tools**  to describe three knowledge graphs (KGs).

 We provide you with:
 - **Three short documents** written in natural language.
 Each one describes a different knowledge graph and includes all the information needed to create its metadata.